anchalsinha-0411/AS/README.md

 # AS
-This id my first GitHub repository
+This is my first GitHub repository
 <br>
 Author-Anchal Sinha